Spatially quasi-periodic bifurcations from periodic traveling water waves and a method for detecting bifurcations using signed singular values: Introduction

 A useful feature of the conformal mapping framework is the possibility of studying overhanging waves \cite{dyachenko:newell:16}, where the wave profile is not the graph of a single-valued function.
 In \cite{quasi:ivp}, the present authors consider the spatially quasi-periodic initial value problem for water waves and compute a solution that begins at $t=0$ with a periodic wave profile but a QP velocity potential.
 Each of the infinite number of wave crests evolves differently as time advances, with some waves overturning and others flattening out.
 We now pose the question of whether overhanging quasi-periodic traveling water waves exist.
 Clearly surface tension or hydroelastic forces will be needed to balance the force of gravity in a steady, overhanging state.
 Crapper \cite{crapper} discovered a family of exact overhanging periodic traveling solutions of the pure capillary wave problem (with no gravity).
+Kinnersley \cite{kinnersley76} found analogues of these exact solutions in finite depth, expressed in terms of elliptic functions, again for the pure capillary wave problem.
 Schwartz and Vanden-Broeck \cite{schwartz:79} computed and classified several families of traveling gravity-capillary waves, providing several examples of overhanging waves.
 Guyenne and Parau \cite{guyenne:12} and Wang \emph{et~al.} \cite{wang2013two} computed overhanging traveling solutions of the flexural gravity wave problem of an ice sheet over deep water.
 Akers, Ambrose and Wright \cite{akers2014gravity} show that Crapper's pure capillary wave solution can be perturbed to account for gravity.
 In the present work, we search for QP bifurcations from the two-parameter family of periodic waves referred to by Schwartz and Vanden-Broack as ``type 1 waves.''
 We obtain a new two-parameter family of QP gravity-capillary waves.
-The largest-amplitude waves in this family exhibit a non-repeating pattern of erratically-spaced overhanging waves, each with a different shape.
+The largest-amplitude waves in this family exhibit an infinite, non-repeating pattern of erratically-spaced overhanging waves, each with a different shape.

 Because QP waves are represented by periodic functions on higher-dimen\-sional tori, computing large-amplitude QP traveling waves is a high-dimen\-sional nonlinear optimization problem.
 We build on the basic framework of Wilkening and Yu \cite{wilkening2012overdetermined}, who formulated the search for standing waves as an overdetermined nonlinear least squares problem.
 In the present setting of QP traveling waves, we optimize over a two-dimensional array of Fourier coefficients to represent a one-dimensional QP function.
 The 1D water wave equations are imposed in the characteristic direction $(k_1,k_2)$ at each point of a uniform grid overlaid on the two-dimensional QP torus in physical (as opposed to Fourier) space.
 The problem is overdetermined since we zero-pad the Fourier representation of the solution so that the nonlinear least squares solver only has access to the lower-frequency modes of the solution.
 This reduces aliasing errors and improves the efficiency of the computation by reducing the number of degrees of freedom for a given grid spacing.
 We wrote a custom Levenberg-Marquardt solver that employs ScaLapack on a supercomputer to carry out the linear least squares problems that govern the trust region search steps \cite{nocedal}.